peterhry/peterhrynkow.com/_posts/2019-01-13-hacking-browser-image-interpolation-for-fun-and-profit.md

 `23 KB` isn't too bad, but stick a few images like this on the page and things start to add up.

-Here’s how you can significantly reduce the file size:
+Here’s how you can significantly reduce the image’s file size:
 1. Downsample the image so its dimensions are `16x9`
 1. Export the image as a PNG.
 The resulting file <img src="{{ site.baseurl }}/images/16x9.png" /> should be under `1 KB`.
 1. Use the `16x9` image as a CSS background image: